stfc/PSyclone/doc/dynamo0p3.rst

 Scaling
 +++++++

-Built-ins which scale fields are technically cases of multiplying field by a scalar and are hence also denoted with keyword **times**.
+Built-ins which scale fields are technically cases of multiplying a field by a scalar and are hence also denoted with keyword **times**.

 a_times_X